radrich/richarmstrong.net/_posts/_2018-08-20-my-first-react-native-app.md

 Initially, I did some thinking and ideating.
 And then wire-framing.
 And then thinking of what I could *actually* achieve with my current skillset.
 I did some initial user interface designs and some branding/doodling.
 Then I set off, trying to make a simple version of the app – just trying to get things working.
 I didn’t care how things looked.
 I just wanted things to work.
 I think this is how most developers think—it’s not about the experience, but about making things work.
 Once I had things working I had to shift my brain into *experience mode.* I had to think about colors, buttons, states, transitions, animations.
 I had to think about positioning, component structure, and hierarchy.
 When you’re coding for the experience it’s different to coding to make things work – it feels like they’re 2 totally different things.
 You really need 2 different brains.

-{% include img.html img="img/rwd-wireframes.jpg" alt='Random Word Doodle app wireframes' caption="Some initial wireframes.
+{% include img.liquid img="img/rwd-wireframes.jpg" alt='Random Word Doodle app wireframes' caption="Some initial wireframes.
 You’ll see that some things got chopped (or left for a further release)." %}

 Creating the assets and finishing the app was the toughest part for me (not the longest).
 Normally I design stuff and hand it over to developers, or I design something first and then develop it, or design while I’m developing in the browser.
 But this time, because everything was of hand-doodled nature, I had to create assets, export them, and try them out in the app.
 It was like the worst case of procrastination.
 But I beat it.

-{% include img.html img="img/rwd-app-progress.jpg" alt='Random Word Doodle app progress' caption="You can see some of the progression here." %}
+{% include img.liquid img="img/rwd-app-progress.jpg" alt='Random Word Doodle app progress' caption="You can see some of the progression here." %}

 ## From start to finish